Fanon Pokedex: Larvitar

 Notable BiologyOne of the defining features of creatures from the Larvitar line is the presence of structures that dispel pressurized gases from these creatures' bodies.
 These structures are particularly pronounced in the Pupitar stage, where these structures provide the primary means of movement for these creatures, via the use of releases of pressurized gases for a form of crude rocket-like propulsion.
 In all stages, these structures appear to accumulate a great deal of particulate matter, which enables creatures from this line to generate billowing clouds of sand and dust to help disorient and wear down opponents in battle.
 Creatures from this line are noted for having exceptionally tough hides composed of fused and unfused scales, depending upon the region of the body, which grow increasingly durable and rigid with evolution due to the accumulation of minerals from feeding, with properties not wholly unlike the exoskeleton of some invertebrate Pokemon.
 These hides, especially in the Pupitar and Tyranitar stages are immensely resilient, capable of shrugging off most blunt force attacks and rendering these creatures largely immune to the pain from all but a handful of especially potent techniques.
 The hides of these creatures do carry some notable soft points, which are markedly more responsive to sensation and susceptible to irritants than most other regions, some of the most prominent regions including the black regions of tissue that close these creatures' gas ports and the soles of a Tyranitar's feet.
 While quick to regenerate in the Larvitar and especially the Pupitar stages, the hides of these creatures are notoriously slow to regenerate in the final form, Tyranitar, which can cause regions of hide that have been damaged in the wild to remain susceptible to irritants for months after the initial wound.
 Members of this line also appear to have a set of organs consisting of a sac that accumulates flammable chemicals generated from the process of consuming food and a series of vestigial electrogenic cells scattered in different regions of the body, though most notably at the back of the throat.
 These structures typically remain dormant until the late Pupitar or Tyranitar stage, where they help to facilitate incendiary breath techniques such as Hyper Beam, and with training, can be utilized to perform a number of other battle techniques.
 Two distinct submorphs of creatures from the Larvitar line are known to exist, which are differentiated primarily by traits that individuals exhibit while in the Larvitar and Tyranitar stages.
 In the most common submorph, individuals as Larvitar exhibit a pronounced fight or flight response when afflicted with one of a certain range of physical ailments, which causes attacks to become markedly more powerful.
 As Tyranitar, these individuals appear to instinctively generate clouds of sand and dust when aggressive, which has helped to contribute to the popular imagery of these creatures as walking wastelands.
 Individuals hailing from the second, and vastly rarer submorph have a dramatically less pronounced fight or flight response to the same ailments that their more common counterparts do, but appear to be less susceptible to irritants in their eyes, which enables them to move around more easily in sandstorms.
 As Tyranitar, these individuals are noted to lack the instinctive dispersion of sand and dust when aggressive, but appear to trend more physically imposing than their more common counterparts, and are often physically larger with more prominent teeth and claws, which are known to have an often demoralizing effect on opponents.

 HabitatAlthough rare, stable populations of Larvitar are known to exist in a range of mountainous and cave environments, ranging from massive inland mountain ranges, smaller coastal ranges, and in a few cases, on isolated islands.
 Particularly large populations of Larvitar are known to exist in the general vicinity surrounding the western end of Kanto Route 28, on Quest Island, especially in the Sevault Canyon area, and in the ranges along the western foot of Mt.
 Coronet in Sinnoh, overlapping with local Routes 206 and 207.
 Although individual Pupitar and Tyranitar are known to dwell in the general vicinity of regions supporting stable populations of Larvitar, Pupitar and Tyranitar are virtually unknown.
-One of the most prominent exceptions is Unova Route 15, which houses one of the largest populations of Pupitar and Tyranitar presently known to exist.
+One of the most prominent exceptions is Unova's Route 15, which houses one of the largest populations of Pupitar and Tyranitar presently known to exist.
+As for Pupitar alone, stable populations exists on Kalos' Route 18 and the Terminus Cave.
 The interactions between members of the Larvitar line and their surrounding environment appears to be heavily influenced by the relative availability of food and territory.
 In regions where food and territory are plentiful and geologic activity is minimal, some of the most dramatic manifestations of Larvitar and its evolutions as a disruptive force can be observed, making these creatures at once a blessing and a curse to cartographers.
 Particularly (in)famous phenomena that have been recorded amongst such populations include the wholesale destruction of forest cover, the diversion of the course of streams in order to expose riverbed sediment for consumption, and in a few truly remarkable cases, the literal erasure of mountains from their places.
 One of the most heavily documented instances of this phenomena involved a breeding pair of Tyranitar and their progeny removing a 1000 meter tall peak from existence over the course of 150 years through progressively chipping away at the mountain through their activities.
 The behavior of Larvitar and its evolutions in regions where food and/or territory is scarce, whether by geography or by population density, or where their surroundings are potentially geologically volatile, appear to be markedly more subdued, with ecologically disruptive activities associated with members of this line in other regions bearing evidence of being vastly more structured in nature.
 Perhaps the most extreme example of this can be seen on Quest Island, where local Larvitar line members have been recorded periodically abandoning portions of settled territories to live elsewhere, only returning after the landscape has returned to its equilibrium before these creatures' presence.
 Larvitar members from this population also appear to generally be more loath to trigger landslides or otherwise undermine the structural integrity of the peaks that they dwell around, which is presumably due to the combined effects of Quest's isolation from potential replacement territories via the sea, as well as the island's volcanic nature.

 DietAll three stages of the Larvitar line are theoretically omnivorous with an increasingly heavy carnivorous slant with each progressive evolution, in the wild, members of the Larvitar line are better known for transitioning from a primarily lithovorous to a primarily carnivorous diet with evolution.
 Larvitar exhibit the most versatile diet among its brethren in captivity, and have in some cases been recorded as being capable of metabolizing substances ranging from plant matter, meat, to less conventional materials such as clay and iron filings.
 In their native environment, Larvitar possess a diet composed primarily of soil, augmented by a wide variety of plant matter and the occasional opportunistic kill or scavenged carrion.
 Larvitar possess an astonishingly fast metabolism, meals typically pass through a Larvitar's digestive system in under an hour, with Larvitar in some regions having been recorded consuming dozen of times their body weight in food over the course of a day.
 The bulk of a Larvitar's meal passes through without being digested, which when coupled with their most common source of sustenance, leads to the creatures playing a role as major aerators of soil in their host regions, not wholly unlike Onix and its evolution.
 Pupitar exhibit the most versatile diet among other members of its line in the wild, with wild Pupitar deriving the bulk of their sustenance from opportunistic hunting, but also from plant matter and occasional lithovorous behavior.
 Pupitar's hunting habits evidence influence by its still-present lithovorous tendencies, with the most frequently documented prey for Pupitar in most regions consisting of Rock and Steel-Type Pokemon.
 Unlike Larvitar, Pupitar's metabolism is both markedly slower and efficient at digesting food, with Pupitar in regions subject to seasonal food scarcity exhibiting activities similar to hibernation.
 In both captivity and especially in the wild, Tyranitar's diet as an apex predator trends heavily carnivorous.
 Among wild Tyranitar, with the demands for a constant influx of mineral nutrients to preserve the durability of its hide are typically satisfied by the consumption of Rock and Steel-Type quarry, with direct lithovorous behavior effectively non-existent amongst wild Tyranitar outside of severely malnourished individuals.
 Consumption of plant matter is similarly rare in wild settings without the absence of normal prey.